 Only the delivery owner can start a delivery.
-In order for another operator (or operator group) to be able to start a delivery, you have to add them as reviewers in the Delivery start: field.
+For other operators (or operator group) to be able to start a delivery, add them as reviewers in the Delivery start: field.
+Learn more.

 Before sending the delivery, you can define the sending parameters in the delivery properties, via the Delivery tab.

-Delivery priority: This option allows you to influence the sending order for your deliveries by stating their priority level (normal, high or low).
-This lets you prioritize the order for certain, more urgent deliveries over others.
+Delivery priority: use this option to change the sending order for your deliveries by setting their priority level: normal, high or low.

-Message batch quantity: This option allows you to define the number of messages grouped within the same XML delivery package.
+Message batch quantity: use this option to define the number of messages grouped within the same XML delivery package.
 If the parameter is set to 0, the messages are automatically grouped.
 The package size is defined by the calculation

 <delivery size>/1024, with a minimum of 8 and a maximum of 256 messages by package.

-When the delivery is duplicated, the parameter is reset.
+When the delivery is created by duplicating an existing one, this parameter is reset.

-Test SMTP delivery: This option allows you to test sending a delivery via SMTP.
-The delivery is processed up to connection to the SMTP server but is not sent.
+Test SMTP delivery: use this option to test sending via SMTP.
+The delivery is processed up to connection to the SMTP server but is not sent: for every recipient of the delivery, Campaign connects to the SMTP provider server, executes the SMTP RCPT TO command, and closes the connection before the SMTP DATA command.

-Email BCC: This option lets you store emails on an external system through BCC by simply adding a BCC email address to your message target.
-For more on this, refer to this section.
+Email BCC: use this option to store emails on an external system through BCC by simply adding a BCC email address to your message target.
+Learn more.

 You can then close the delivery wizard and track the execution of the delivery from the Delivery tab, accessible via the detail of this delivery or via the list of deliveries.